![]() |

 In the 17th century many “little people” served in this capacity, as entertainers and as servant “pets” to royal masters.
 Today, this may seem undignified and even cruel but, in the world 400 years ago, for a small person unable to find work in occupations that required stature, strength or stamina, this may have been a blessing.

-In addition, in southern Italy, the transplanted Spanish painter Jusepe Ribera painted the portrait of a boy with a clubfoot.
+In southern Italy for example, the transplanted Spanish painter Jusepe Ribera painted the portrait of a boy with a clubfoot.
 His deformity is clearly visible, but so is his engaging, cheeky personality.

 Ribera also painted the portrait of a most unusual family, a bearded woman with her husband and baby.